IgniteUI/igniteui-docfx/en/components/linear_progress.md

 export class AppModule {}
 ```

-To have a better understanding how everything works, let's create a simple example, like the one in the demo.
+To have a better understanding of how everything works, let's create a simple example, like the one in the demo.

 Let's add a plain linear progress bar to our template: